wprender/cloudbreak-docs/docs/environments.md

 ------------------------------------------------------------------------
 ```

-#### Building
+### Building

 Gradle is used for build and dependency management.
-Gradle wrapper is added to Cloudbreak git repository, therefore building can be done with:
+Since Gradle wrapper is added to the Cloudbreak git repository, building can be done with:
 ```
 ./gradlew clean build
 ```

-##Cloudbreak deployer
+##Cloudbreak Deployer

-####Contribution
+###Contributing

-Development process should happen on separate branches.
-Then a pull-request should be opened as usual.
+Development process happens on separate branches.
+Open a pull-request to contribute your changes.

-To build the project
+To build the project:
 ```
 # make deps needed only once
 make deps